WebDeverDan/README-Generator/Develop/README.md

 ## Usage

 * This is available for anybody with an internet connection.
 All content will be approved upon submission in order to control profane text, images, or other content.
-Once content is approved, it will be live on the site and will be available for update by the users (i.e. if a skate spot is destroyed, policed, etc.)
+Once content is approved, it will be live on the site and will be available for update by the users (i.e. if a skate spot is destroyed, policed, etc.).

 ## Contributing